yourWaifu/sleepy-discord-docs/docs/slash-commands.md

 Adding choices requires setting with a type and a value.
 It's recommended that you use matching types.

-To response to choices, it's the same as responding to the option like earlier but look out for the values that were set in your choices.
+To respond to choices, it's the same as responding to the option like earlier but look out for the values that were set in your choices.

 :::warning
 The choices limit is 25, try autocomplete if you are going over that limit